 • What Could Be Better: eliminate the discussion of supplements and training regimens as these topics are inconsistent with the title of the book; avoid making pharmacologic recommendations that cannot be supported with evidence; include a discussion of the risk of osteoporosis in distance cyclists who do not weight-train.

 In general, I like this book.
-As Pruitt points out, make the bike fit the athlete, not the other way around.
+As the authors point out, make the bike fit the athlete, not the other way around.
 If you are a serious cyclist, and are having pains from your rides, then this book is for you.
-However, the discussions of supplements, training regimens, and the use of medications needs to be eliminated.
+However, the discussions of supplements, training regimens, and the use of medications should be eliminated.